nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Adds a task to CMDo <br>
 Format: `add <details> <day> <time> /<priority> -<tag>`

-> You need to type your details in '' after add, eg. add 'feed dog'.
+> You need to type your details in ' ' after add, eg. add 'feed dog'.
 >
-> You can type anything in details.
-It must not end with `by`, `on`, `before` or `at`.
+> For time, typing `tmr` or `tomorrow` will still be recognised as tomorrow.
 >
-> If will default as a one hour block if end time is not keyed in or if only one time slot is keyed in.
->
-> For time, typing `tml`, `tmr`, `tomorrow` will still be recognised as tomorrow.
->
 > For time, typing `1300`, `1pm`, will be recognised as 1300.
 >
 > For priority, use `/low`, `/medium` or `/high`.
 Tasks added without specific priority will default to low.
 <br><img src="images/Add1.jpeg" width="600"><br>
 <br><img src="images/Add1a.jpeg" width="600"><br>
-> You can also add a tag to the task by using `-`.
+> You can also add a tag to the task by using `-<tag>`.
 <br><img src="images/Add2.jpeg" width="600"><br>
 <br><img src="images/Add2a.jpeg" width="600"><br>